Gmagon/src.gmagon.com/source/guide/trytomp3/best-tool-to-convert-mpg-to-mp3.md

 keywords: best mpg to mp3 converter Mac, extract mp3 audio from mpg, convert mpg to mp3 on Mac, best mac mpg to mp3 extractor
 description: If you are looking for software programs that can extract MP3 audio from MPG on Mac, you may wish to know what the best MPG to MP3 Converter for Mac is.
 ---
+If you are looking for software programs that can extract MP3 audio from MPG on Mac, you may wish to know what the best MPG to MP3 Converter for Mac is.
 ![](../img/mpg-to-mp3.jpg)

 <br>